Estimating Individual Responses when Tomorrow Matters: Income, consumption, and income expectations

-The top panel in Figure \ref{fig_decompo_cons} shows average partial effects based on the estimates from column (5) in Table \ref{Table_cons}, while the bottom panel corresponds to estimates based on the Lasso.
+In Figure \ref{fig_decompo_cons_types} we report the average effects TAPE, CAPE, and DAPE associated with the three tax counterfactuals, aggregated across types.
+In the calculations for the permanent tax and regressivity counterfactuals, we assume that individuals fully adjust their beliefs to the new tax; i.e., we implement the formula in (\ref{eq_delta_change}).
+In Appendix Table \ref{tab_counter_types} we report APE estimates and standard errors.
+The top panel in Figure \ref{fig_decompo_cons_types} shows average partial effects based on the estimates for $K=2$, while the bottom panel corresponds to estimates for $K=3$.
 On the left graphs we show the effects on log consumption of a 10\% transitory tax.
-The overall effect based on OLS is $-0.049$, and it is very similar according to the Lasso.
+The overall effect is $-0.072$ for $K=2$, and $-0.067$ for $K=3$.
 In addition, in both specifications there is only moderate variation along income quantiles (indicated on the x axis).

 On the middle graphs we show the effect of a 10\% permanent tax.
 Note that the contemporaneous average partial effect (CAPE) coincides with the effect of a transitory tax (compare with the left graphs).
-Beyond this contemporaneous effect, we find sizable dynamic effects.
-The dynamic APE (DAPE), which reflects the impact of a changes in beliefs, contributes an additional -0.024 according to OLS, and $-0.028$ according to the Lasso.
-The total change in consumption, which is approximately $-0.073$ in both specifications, is less than the 10\% decrease in income, as is expected if households are only partially insured against income changes (\citealp{blundell2008consumption}).
+Added to this contemporaneous effect, we find sizable dynamic effects.
+The dynamic APE (DAPE), which reflects the impact of a changes in beliefs, contributes an additional $-0.012$ for $K=2$, and $-0.021$ for $K=3$.
+The total change in consumption, which is $-0.084$ for $K=2$ and $-0.089$ for $K=3$, is less than the 10\% decrease in income, as is expected if households are only partially insured against income changes (\citealp{blundell2008consumption}).
 Moreover, the estimates from both specifications indicate that dynamic effects are larger for higher-income households.
 Lastly, on the right graphs we show the effect of a revenue-neutral decrease in the progressivity of the tax.
-While the total effects averaged over all households are relatively small (around $-0.011$), they show substantial heterogeneity along the income distribution: reducing progressivity tends to favor the rich, and it hurts the log consumption of the poor proportionally more.
-The estimates of OLS and the Lasso are very similar.
-However, in this case estimates are less precise, see Appendix Table \ref{tab_counter}.
-As in the other two counterfactuals, we observe that the contemporaneous and dynamic effects of the tax have the same sign.
+While the total effects averaged over all households are relatively small ($-0.013$ for both specifications), they show substantial heterogeneity along the income distribution: reducing progressivity tends to favor the rich, and it hurts the log consumption of the poor proportionally more.